Iron in folklore: Horseshoes

 One reputed origin of the tradition of lucky horseshoes is the story of Saint Dunstan and the Devil.
-Dunstan, who would become the Archbishop of Canterbury in CE 959, was a blacksmith by trade.
+Dunstan, who would become the Archbishop of Canterbury in AD 959, was a blacksmith by trade.
 The story relates that he once nailed a horseshoe to the Devil's hoof when he was asked to reshoe the Devil's horse.
 This caused the Devil great pain, and Dunstan only agreed to remove the shoe and release the Devil after the Devil promised never to enter a place where a horseshoe is hung over the door.

 Another possible reason for the placing of horseshoes above doorways is to ward off faeries, the supposition being that supernatural beings are repelled by iron and as horseshoes were an easily available source of iron, they could be nailed above a door to prevent such beings entering a house.

 Meteoric iron in Tibet

 Thogcha means 'sky-iron' in Tibetan.
 Meteoric iron was highly prized throughout the Himalayas, where it was included in sophisticated polymetallic alloys for ritual implements such as the singing bowl (Jansen, 1992) and phurba (Müller-Ebeling, et al., 2002).

 Beer (1999: p.
 234) states that:

 Meteoric iron or "sky-iron" (Tib. gnam lcags) is the supreme substance for forging the physical representation of the vajra or other iron weapons, since it has already been tempered by the celestial gods in its passage across the heavens.
 The indivisibility of form and emptiness is a perfect metaphor for the image of a meteorite or "stone fallen from the sky", manifesting out of the voidness of space as a shooting star or fireball, and depositing a chunk of fused "sky iron" on the earth below.
 Many vajras held by deities as weapons are described as being forged from meteorite iron, and Tibet, with its high altitude, thin atmosphere and desolate landscape, received an abundance of meteorite fragments.
 Tibetan vajras were often cast from meteorite iron, and as an act of sympathetic magic a piece of the meteoric iron was often returned to its original site.